dpriskorn/LexSrt/README.md

 # LexSrt
-The purpose of this script is to get all the senses for all the words in a SRT-file from Wikidata
+This tool helps language mentors overview all lexeme forms found in sentences or SRT-files.

 It uses SpaCy to tokenize each subtitle in the srt and looks up the corresponding lexeme in Wikidata based on the detected position of speech and token representation.

-The script encourages the user to contribute to Wikidata if senses are completely missing on the matched lexemes.
+The CLI script encourages the user to contribute to Wikidata if senses are completely missing on the matched lexemes.

+The API does not check if senses exists in Wikidata currently and simply does the cleaning and matching and output the result.

 # Features
 * API to match a sentence to lexeme forms
-* CLI to analyze a SRT-file and get an overview of all lexemes an their senses
+* CLI to analyze a SRT-file and get an overview of all lexemes an their senses and get 2 csv output files with details

 # Limitations
 * Only languages with a spaCy model are currently supported